UK interest rates to rise further but end of hiking cycle in sight

 Both central banks opted for a 0.25 percentage point increase amid in the global effort to control rampant inflation.

-In the UK, economists think a quarter-point increase would take interest rates to 5.25% in August, with at least one more rate hike to come in the months ahead.
+In the UK, economists think a quarter-point increase would take interest rates to 5.25 per cent in August, with at least one more rate hike to come in the months ahead.

-The level could peak at about 5.75% this year, according to economists from the likes of ING Economics and Deutsche Bank.
+The level could peak at about 5.75 per cent this year, according to economists from the likes of ING Economics and Deutsche Bank.

 “Beyond this month (August), we’re sticking with our prediction of another increase in rates in September, at which point the present rate rise cycle should come to an end,” predicted Andrew Goodwin, chief UK economist for Oxford Economics.